ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **0x2205F ( 139359) mtERR_IGNORE_CDBC_SMALL_BUFFER Buffer is smaller than the
 minimum size.**

-**Cause:** You allocated a buffer smaller than the minimum size.
+**Cause:** The user allocated a buffer smaller than the minimum size.

-**Action:** Check your source code and allocate a buffer of an appropriate size.
+**Action:** Check the source code and allocate a buffer of an appropriate size.

 **0x22060 ( 139360) mtERR_IGNORE_CDBC_NULL_SCOLUMN Argument value is null.**

 **Cause:** The value of the function argument is null.

-**Action:** Check your source code and set a value for the function argument.
+**Action:** Check the source code and set a value for the function argument.

 4.RP Error Code
 ---------------